eaklykova/syntaxcomp/README.md

 This package is designed for calculating syntactic complexity measures on the basis of morphosyntactically annotated texts in [CoNLL-U format](https://universaldependencies.org/format.html).
-It also enables T-unit and clause extraction.
+It also enables sentence segmentation (T-unit and clause extraction) and NP extraction.

 **Disclaimer**: correct results are only guaranteed for texts annotated with [UDPipe 2.12](https://lindat.mff.cuni.cz/services/udpipe/api-reference.php).